API reference

 callback

-- secret_keyRequired
+- secret_keystringRequired

 Your Flexpa API secret key

-Response object
+Response fields

-- access_token
+- access_tokenstring

 The access_token

-to be used to make FHIR Requests on behalf of this user
+to be used to make FHIR Requests on behalf of this user.

-- expires_in
+- expires_innumber

 expires_in